IshakAtes/truck_signs_api/README.md

   Superuser created successfully.
 ```
 > [!Note]
-> Superuser creation cannot be done during image build.
-It must be executed via `docker exec` after the container is running.
+> ⚠️ Note: You cannot create a superuser during image build – it must be done after the app is running.

 **Congratulations 🎉 !!!
 The App should be running in `localhost:<EXAMPLE_PORT>`**